 With some countries, such as Malawi, appearing to be spared at the start of the epidemic, cases are still growing every day.
 An already poor continent, many countries in Africa are battling war, climate change, and the ongoing impacts of other humanitarian crises, such as 2019's Cyclone Idai which wiped out cities and left millions without homes, food, and clean water.

-Whilst we are seeking to engage governments and other humanitarian agencies on how to best protect its older populations, governments face several challenges with delivering sufficient supplies, health and care services which lack the capacity to deal with such an overwhelming crisis, and a lack of awareness among older people and care providers on how to prevent the spread of the disease.
+Whilst we are seeking to engage governments and other humanitarian agencies on how to best protect its older populations, governments face challenges with delivering sufficient supplies, health and care services that lack the capacity to deal with such an overwhelming crisis, and a lack of awareness among older people and care providers on how to prevent the spread of the disease.

-Age International is working in countries including Mozambique, Malawi, and Tanzania to educate, prevent and fight the spread of COVID-19 to help save lives in Africa.
+Age International is working in countries including Mozambique, Malawi, and Tanzania to prevent and fight the spread of COVID-19 to help save lives in Africa.

 Older people in the poorest parts of the world affected by conflict or living in refugee camps need help urgently to survive the silent threat of COVID-19.